boomlich/boomlich.github.io/_posts/2022-07-11-personal-website.md

 layout: post
 title:  "Personal website"
 short_description: "static website"
-featured: true
 thumbnail_image: "/assets/images/project_thumbnail_pers-website_01.png"
 github: "https://github.com/boomlich/boomlich.github.io"
 tags: "web javascript"
 categories: game, java
 collection: projects

+tldr: true
+tldr_desc: "Personal webpage for displaying my projects"
+tldr_lang: "Javascript, liquid, html, scss"
+tldr_tools: "VScode, jekyll"

 ---
 The current website you are on.
 It was created display and present my projects.

-This website was built using jekyll static site generator and hosted on github pages.
+This website was built using `jekyll` static site generator and hosted on github pages.
 The benefit of choosing jekyll is that it is closely integreted with github pages, which offers free website hosting.
 Another benefit with jekyll is that it allows me to create static website that are fast to load and easy to maintain and update.

-To add a new project, I only have to make a new markdown file and jekyll generates a new static HTML document for that post with all the layout and style as specified by the theme.
+To add a new project, I only have to make a new markdown file and `jekyll` generates a new static HTML document for that post with all the layout and style as specified by the theme.

 ### Running the project display with javascript